The main Szeged Wine FestivalWine Festival this year is held in Széchenyi Tér, between Friday 5th May 2017 and Sunday 21st May 2017.

 The Dodgem Cars and Octopus Ride are favourites with all - Expect long queues!

-There are many attractions for the whole family to enjoy, including some scarey rides!
+There are many attractions for the whole family to enjoy, including scary rides!

 Smaller children have plenty of attractions to try out too while the parents pay!

 Festivals have traditional Hungarian food, fairground rides and childrens' activities

 The fairground atmosphere makes this festival a family, fun, day out.
 I had plenty more photos of various activities to show you but ran out of web page!
 Besides the various funfair rides (i.e. Dodgem Cars, Octopus Ride and Roller Coaster), bouncy castles, trampoline bungee jumping, Childrens' rides and food stalls this year's festival also included a caricature artist, beads/bangle maker, spray paint picture artist, balloon artist and folk musicians.
 Enough to keep the family entertained for the day.